stackbit-projects/owlsecco1-c8866/content/about.md

   - type: hero_section
     template: hero_section
     title: About
     subtitle: 'Who are we?
-Why do we do what we do? '
+Why do we do what we do? and '
     align: center
     background_color: secondary
   - type: features_section